Frequently Asked Questions on PrighterGDPR-Rep

-Does my company need an Art 27 GDPR representative in the EU?
+Does our company need an Art 27 GDPR representative in the EU?

 Companies established outside the EU are required to appoint an EU representative according to Art.
 27 of GDPR if they: